-The Skyhawks, who compete in the NCAA Division II Northeast - 10 Conference, gained the President's Cup for the 2005-6 year.
+The Skyhawks, who compete in the NCAA Division II Northeast - 10 Conference, gained the President's Cup for the 2005-6 year and have finished in the top three in the President's Cup standings in each of the last three seasons.
 This prestigious award is given to the top performing athletic school in the conference, across all sports and seasons.

-In addition, the Skyhawks were ranked #2 in the entire country for Division II academic - athletic programs by the NCSA (National Collegiate Scouting Association).
+In addition, the Skyhawks were ranked #1 in the entire country for Division II academic - athletic programs by the NCSA (National Collegiate Scouting Association) for the 2005-2006 academic year.
 Last year over 90% of our student-athletes graduated within four years.
 The average GPA for Skyhawk athletes is 3.2.

-2006 - A Year of Athletic Success:
+2007 - A Year of Athletic Success:

-- 10 NCAA Division II All-Americans
+- 13 NCAA Division II All-Americans

-- 7 NCAA Bids
+- 6 NCAA Bids

-- 6 NE-10 Coaches of the Year
+- 2 NE-10 Coaches of the Year

-- 5 NE-10 Championships
+- 4 NE-10 Championships

-- 4 NE-10 Freshman of the Year
+- 2 NE-10 Freshman of the Year

-- 2 NE-10 Players of the Year
+- 4 NE-10 Players of the Year

-- 2 NCAA Final Four teams: Men's Basketball, Women's Field Hockey
+- NCAA Women's Lacrosse Final Four